fbngrm/zombie-driver/README.md

 ![zombie](zombie-150.png)

+## Implementation
 This branch implements the requirements defined in the [task](https://github.com/heetch/FabianG-technical-test/blob/development/REQUIREMENTS.md) description.
 Additional functionality is:

-* configuration via env variables or command-line args
+* Configuration via ENV variables or command-line args
-* instrumentation
+* Instrumentation
-* circuit-breaker
+* Circuit-breaker
-* docker containers
+* Docker containers
-* configurable zombie-driver identification `Predicate/business rules`
+* Configurable zombie-driver identification `Predicate/business rules`

+This document is organized in two sections:

+* Documentation - describes setup and usage
+* Architecture - describes my design and architecture approach

-## Setup
+## Documentation
 This section assumes there is a go, docker, make and git installation available on the system.

 To check your installation, run: